iamsomraj/React-Acko-Weather-App/README.md

 - Use of Typescript, in place of Javascript
 - Type Safety reduces Production Errors by 80%
+- Separate types folder, for handling all Application Types From One Place
 - Complete State Management by Redux with Redux Devtools Extension Integration
 - Persisting Global State Across All Routes
 - Use of React Router Dom for creating Routes in a Single Page Application